 We’ve completed hundreds of home renovation projects and custom additions for homeowners throughout our service era in New England.
 But what you might not know is that we’ve also completed a number of commercial construction projects in Massachusetts, New Hampshire, and Maine.
 Commercial ventures give us a chance to bring our diverse range of skills to bear as we determine how to achieve interesting construction and design-related goals in unique spaces.
 These projects are often completed in metropolitan areas or town centers and thus have different organizational and preparatory requirements.
 In addition, these projects are often large in scope which gives us a chance to team up with other talented professionals in our industry (ranging from architects, to fellow design-build firms, to other general contractors, and more).

 In a recent blog post announcing the opening of our new workshop in Hampton, New Hampshire, we introduced our latest commercial design and construction project: a custom glass roof system that’s to be part of the brand new entryway of the Piscataqua Savings Bank in Portsmouth, New Hampshire.
 Portsmouth’s DeStefano Architects are leading the project and Pine Brook Corporation of Kittery, Maine is serving as the general contractor.

 Sunspace Design’s role in the project focuses on the manufacture and installation of a gorgeous commercial glass roof and skylight system that will serve as the centerpiece of the new entryway.
 We’ll be documenting the start-to-finish construction journey in this post.
-Stay tuned for future updates!
-Here’s our progress to date:
+Take a look:

 An artist’s rendering of the future entryway (provided by DeStefano Architects).